-Prof. Bamberger is an expert on government regulation, corporate compliance, and technology in both the United States and Europe.
-At Berkeley, he teaches Administrative Law; the First Amendment (Speech and Religion); Corporate Compliance; the Law and Technology Workshop; and Jewish Law.
+Prof. Bamberger is an expert on technology, government regulation, and corporate compliance, in both the United States and Europe.
+At Berkeley, he teaches Administrative Law; the First Amendment (Speech and Religion); Corporate Compliance; Privacy Counseling and Compliance, the Law and Technology Writing Workshop; and Jewish Law.

 Bamberger graduated from Harvard Law School, where he was President of the Harvard Law Review.
 Before coming to Berkeley Law, he clerked for federal appeals court Judge Amalya L. Kearse and U.S. Supreme Court Justice David H. Souter, served as a Bristow Fellow in the Office of the United States Solicitor General, and was an associate, and then counsel, at the Wilmer Hale firm in Washington, D.C.